-- Coordinate information flow for all spills, complaints, and non-compliance issues with respect to AER and Environment and Park's mandates. - Dangerous Goods & Rail Safety; - Act as the lead organization for dangerous goods emergencies and, through Alberta Transportation's Emergency Management Program, provide subject matter expertise to the POC for incidents, emergencies, and disasters involving dangerous goods and rail safety; - Manage and assist the private sector, emergency services, local authorities, Environment and Parks, and the AER in spill control and all related dangerous goods spills, spill control, and clean-up operations; and - Manage investigations of unsafe handling, offering for transport or transporting dangerous goods, provide expert advice on all related investigations, and receive and act upon the results of all investigations in the event of emergencies involving dangerous goods. - Provincial Transportation Management Centre; - Maintain and update, as required, all official highway information channels for the province, including the 511 Alberta platform, social media platforms, traditional media releases through departmental communications branches and on-highway digital message signs; - Liaise with Alberta Transportation field staff to provide intelligence, information, and status updates in support of emergency management activities impacting the provincial transportation network, including real-time status updates; - Act as the primary issuer of AEA alerts on behalf of the department, per departmental policies for emergency alerting; - Through the Alberta Transportation's Emergency Management Program, provide an information link between department field staff and the provincial operations centre, including coordinating response activities; and - Coordinate with first responders and stakeholders, where required, to ensure adequate and timely support is delivered to areas affected by an emergency or disaster.
+- coordinate information and reporting for dangerous goods and rail safety incidents in the province; - provide information and assistance to emergency responders concerning dangerous goods incidents; and - o coordinate information flow for all spills, complaints, and non-compliance issues concerning AER and Environment and Park's mandates. - Dangerous Goods and Rail Safety will; - act as the lead organization for dangerous goods emergencies and, through Alberta Transportation's Emergency Management Program, provide subject matter expertise to the POC for incidents, emergencies, and disasters involving dangerous goods and rail safety; - manage and assist the private sector, emergency services, local authorities, Environment and Parks, and the AER in spill control and all related dangerous goods spills, spill control, and clean-up operations; and - manage investigations of unsafe handling, offering for transport or transporting dangerous goods, provide expert advice on all related investigations, and receive and act upon the results of all investigations in the event of emergencies involving dangerous goods. - Provincial Transportation Management Centre will; - maintain and update, as required, all official highway information channels for the province, including the 511 Alberta platform, social media platforms, traditional media releases through departmental communications branches and on-highway digital message signs; - liaise with Alberta Transportation field staff to provide intelligence, information, and status updates in support of emergency management activities impacting the provincial transportation network, including real-time status updates; - act as the primary issuer of AEA alerts on behalf of the department, per departmental policies for emergency alerting; - through the Alberta Transportation's Emergency Management Program, provide an information link between department field staff and the provincial operations centre, including coordinating response activities; and - coordinate with first responders and stakeholders, where required, to ensure adequate and timely support is delivered to areas affected by an emergency or disaster.